-||Modular, Bounded Verification of Unbounded Distributed Systems.
+||Modular, Bounded Verification of Unbounded Distributed Systems (ongoing).
 Modern distributed services are typically built in a modular fashion using core distributed protocols as building blocks.
 The ubiquity of some of these building blocks has sparked several valiant verification efforts for them in the last decade.
 Oddly, there have been far fewer verification efforts that go beyond core protocols and target distributed services built on top of such core protocols.
 In our ambitious Discover[i] project (pronounced, disovery), we seek to develop modular, scalable, fully-automated verification approaches for distributed systems that mimic their modular design.
 In particular, we advocate an approach based on assuming that the underlying core protocols are verified separately and encapsulating their complexities within cleanly-defined abstractions.
-See this talk or read our OOPSLA'21 QuickSilver paper and our CAV'20 paper to learn more.|
+See this talk or read our OOPSLA 2021 QuickSilver paper and our CAV 2020 paper to learn more.|

-||Semantics-Guided Inductive Program Synthesis.
+||Semantics-Guided Inductive Program Synthesis (ongoing).
 Example-based program synthesis and repair are increasingly favored paradigms of program synthesis as they can help democratize programming.
 Because examples and other inductive specifications are inherently incomplete, inductive synthesis engines encounter challenges such as overfitting, ambiguity, and brittleness, similar to inductive learning-based engines.
 PL researchers have typically attacked these problems by applying syntactic biases to the search space in the form of tailored DSLs, grammars and ranking functions.
 We are exploring a variety of techniques to further enhance the generalizability and robustness of such engines by applying semantic biases to the search space.
-Check out our CAV'16 Qlose paper and PLDI'19 SemCluster paper targeting semantics-guided program repair, and our POPL'20 paper targeting semantics-guided program synthesis.|
+Check out this talk, or read our CAV 2016 Qlose paper and PLDI 2019 SemCluster paper targeting semantics-guided program repair, and our POPL 2020 paper targeting semantics-guided program synthesis.|

 |Sep'21||Excited about my talk on our MANTIS project at Strange Loop on Oct 1!|

-|Sep'21||Looking forward to my invited talk on our Discover[i] project at the DISC Workshop on Formal Reasoning in Distributed Algorithms (FRIDA) on Oct 8!|
+|Sep'21||Looking forward to my invited talk on our Discover[i] project at the DISC Workshop on Formal Reasoning in Distributed Algorithms (FRIDA)!||All posts|

 |Program Synthesis: A Dream Realized?